Facebook Pixel Gender & Women's Studies Current Semester Offerings | Western Kentucky University

 Approved Electives:

-DANC 360 Dance In Culture (Web Course)
+DANC 360 Dance In Culture (Honors Section Available)

 Survey of world dance forms, emphasizing social, cultural and aesthetic principles